Technical Deep Dive

 ROLE_PROTOCOL.md

-Scope modifiers and the atomic cycle.
+The Architect and Builder roles, and the atomic cycle.

 See what this looks like